Chapter 2: Etiology of Adult Sexual Offending

-In this theory, the prominent causal factors for sexual offending are developmental experiences, biological processes, cultural norms, and the psychological vulnerability that can result from a combination of these factors.
-Marshall and Barbaree (1990) proposed that early negative experiences in childhood (e.g., sexual abuse, physical abuse, neglect) cause children to view their caregivers as emotionally absent, and to see themselves as being unworthy to receive love or be protected.
-This results in low self-esteem, poor interpersonal skills, and weak coping skills.
+In this theory, the prominent causal factors for sexual offending are developmental experiences, biological processes, cultural norms and the psychological vulnerability that can result from a combination of these factors.
+Marshall and Barbaree (1990) proposed that early negative experiences in childhood (e.g., sexual abuse, physical abuse, neglect) cause a child to view his or her caregivers as emotionally absent, and to see him- or herself as being unworthy to receive love or be protected.
+This results in low self-esteem, poor interpersonal skills and weak coping skills.
 The presence of antisocial and misogynist attitudes in the home can be aggravating factors.
 If adolescent males feel inadequate, the theory argues, they are more likely to accept messages that elevate men to positions of power and dominance.
 Another key feature of the theory is that sex meets a number of psychological needs beyond sexual gratification.
-These may include an increased sense of competence, elevated self-esteem, personal connection and fulfillment, and a sense of achieving the ideal image of masculinity.
+These may include an increased sense of competence, elevated self-esteem, personal connection and fulfillment and a sense of achieving the ideal image of masculinity.

 A later addition to the theory by Marshall and Barbaree is that mood states initially associated with sexual arousal may later be able to elicit sexual desire on their own through the process of conditioning.
 For example, if a young man frequently uses masturbation to cope with loneliness, eventually the state of loneliness itself creates sexual arousal.

 Summary of the Evidence on Marshall and Barbaree's Integrated Theory